NAS Oceana Air Show FAQs

 Expected entry/exit time?

-On Saturday and Sunday, 22 - 23 September, the gates open to the public at 8 am, flying starts around 10 am and the Blue Angels perform at 3:30 pm to 4:30 pm.
+On Saturday and Sunday, 22 - 23 September, the gates open to the public at 8 am, flying starts around 10 am and the U.S.A.F Thunderbirds performance starts between 3 and 4 p.m.
+Additional information exact schedule times will be released closer to the event date.
 Early arrival is best to avoid traffic.
 You may leave at any time during the show.
-Some depart before the Blue Angels to “beat the traffic” and other stays through the Blue Angels and a little later to enjoy the displays and let the existing traffic dissipate.
+Some depart before the Thunderbirds perform to “beat the traffic” and other stays through the Thunderbirds performance and a little later to enjoy the displays and let the existing traffic dissipate.
 We do ask that all guest departs the flight line by 5 pm.

 What items should I bring?